This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix together the ingredients for the Texas Dry Rub in a small bowl.
+• Mix together the ingredients for the Dry Rub in a small bowl.

 • Stir together the apple cider vinegar, worcestshire sauce, and liquid smoke in a small bowl, then pour over the pork roast in the slow cooker.

-• Cook on Low heat for 8 hours until tender.
+• Cook on Low heat for 8-10 hours, or until tender.

-• Broil for 5 minutes to get the crispy pieces of pork. (optional)
+• Broil on high heat in the oven for 5 minutes to get the crispy pieces of pork.

 Video